 While continuing to draw tourists to her natural beauty, those that know her well bemoan the loss of some of her priceless treasures.

 Gone is a magnificent coral reef that once stretched for kilometers along her shore.
-During the mid to late 1970′s, the reef began deteriorating under the joint stresses of siltation and man’s exploitation (more aptly abuse: cyanide fishing and coral harvesting, carried out almost exclusively by outsiders).
-By the early 1980′s the fragile ecosystem had utterly collapsed.
-What once was a hotbed of marine biodiversity—a reef as rich and exquisite as any in the archipelago—had been reduced to bedrock, barren but for a smattering of a seaweed specie or two.
+During the mid to late 1970’s, the reef began deteriorating under the joint stresses of siltation and man’s exploitation (more aptly abuse: cyanide fishing and coral harvesting, carried out almost exclusively by outsiders).
+By early 1980,’s the fragile ecosystem had utterly collapsed.
+What once was a hotbed of marine biodiversity—a reef as rich and exquisite as any in the archipelago—had been reduced to bedrock, barren but for a smattering of a seaweed species or two.